 How Fees Affect Investment Performance

-The 1% fee may not seem like a lot.
-It’s just $1000 dollars per year, right?
-But when you factor in the lost opportunity cost of that extracted amount it decreases the total performance by more than $50,000!
+The 1.25% fee may not seem like a lot.
+It’s just $1250 dollars per year, right?
+But when you factor in the lost opportunity cost of that extracted amount it decreases the total performance by almost $140,000!
 A dollar paid in fees is gone and cannot grow with the rest of the money.
-On $1M portfolio this would amount to over half a million dollars!
-What’s interesting is that if you add up all the annual fees the manager would have made $25,943 but the true cost was more than twice that amount.
+On $1M portfolio this would amount to well more than a million dollars itself!
+What’s interesting is that if you add up all the annual fees the manager would have made $49,469 but the true cost was more than twice that amount.
 That is lost opportunity cost.
 This is a quick exercise to show you why any fee you pay has to return more value than the cost.
-For instance, if you pay total fees of 1% then the manager or fund should be returning better yields than the market.
+For instance, if you pay total fees of 1.25% then the manager or fund should be returning better yields than the market, protecting you from major downturns, or providing financial assistance in other matters.
 Otherwise you may as well just open an online brokerage account and buy some cheap index funds.
 Along with volatility, fees can really hold you back from achieving suitable investment returns.
 Reduce fees and you may find a more conservative yield will get you where you want to be.
 Have a great weekend!
-Bryan 800.438.5121
+Bryan

 Further readings: